 Overview of the different labeling and marking requirements, including any restrictive advertising or labeling practices and where to get more information.

 Shippers must ensure that Import Duty Report (IDR) numbers are always quoted on the shipping manifests for all import shipments into the country before such manifests are submitted to the Nigeria Customs Service.
+Import Duty Report is a tax collected on imports and some exports by a country’s customs authorities.
 For air cargo, the airline must ensure that the IDR number for the relevant goods is stated on the airway bill.

-The government of Nigeria (GON) requires that products entering the country must display information including: name of product, country of origin, specifications, date of manufacture, batch or lot number, and standards to which they were produced (e.g. BS, DIN, ISO/IEC, NIS).
-In the case of items such as soap, food, drinks, and related products, they should carry the expiration date or the shelf life, as well as active ingredient(s), where applicable.
+The government of Nigeria requires that products entering the country must display information including name of product, country of origin, specifications, date of manufacture, batch or lot number, and standards to which they were produced (e.g., BS, DIN, ISO/IEC, NIS).
+In the case of items such as cosmetics, food, and drink, products should carry the expiration date or the shelf life, as well as active ingredient(s), where applicable.
 All items entering the country must be labeled in metric terms exclusively.
 Products with dual or multiple markings will be confiscated or refused entry.
-More information on labeling may be found on Standard Organization of Nigeria (https://son.gov.ng/).
+More information on labeling may be found on Standard Organization of Nigeria.

-More information on Nigeria’s destination inspection policy and other import guidelines is accessible on the Nigeria Customs Service - Nigeria Customs Service – Nigeria Customs Information Portal.
+More information on Nigeria’s destination inspection policy and other import guidelines is accessible on the Nigeria Customs Service.